 Thanks for writing to me!

-Share price of any company may be reflecting many things, which might be related or completely unrelated to the company.
+The share price of any company may be reflecting many things, which might be related or completely unrelated to the company.
 Therefore, I would not comment on the stock price movement of Amtek India Ltd. However, I would try to analyse the business dynamics of Amtek India Ltd and recent developments:

 Financial Analysis of Castex Technologies Ltd / Amtek India Ltd:

-Amtek India Ltd has witnessed good growth rate of 20-25% over last decade (2005-14).
+Amtek India Ltd has witnessed a good growth rate of 20-25% over the last decade (2005-14).
 The growth is healthy, as the company has not compromised on profitability margins in its quest to chase higher sales targets.
 Operating profit margins are stable at 28-30% and net profit margins are stable at 8-9%.

-Amtek India Ltd has been paying tax at a consistent rate of 30-32%, which is almost equal to corporate tax rate in India.
+Amtek India Ltd has been paying tax at a consistent rate of 30-32%, which is almost equal to the corporate tax rate in India.
 It is a good sign.